shawnrushefsky/reviews-things/content/blog/static-sites.md

     3. I chose "United States" for location, because that's where I live.
 You could choose something else if you want.
     4. Click Create
     5. At this point, it's going to ask you to verify that you own your domain name by adding a `TXT Record` to your DNS.
 They provide instructions for doing this that are specific to your domain name provider.
 Sometimes this verification can take a while, but it was essentially real-time for me in this case.
+    6. While you're in your DNS settings, make a new `CNAME Record`:
+        - Host: "www"
+        - Value: "c.storage.googleapis.com."
+(Note the trailing `.` there.
+It's important)
-    6. Congrats!
+    7. Congrats!
 You made your bucket.
 6. Create a new User for Circle CI to use
     1. Go to the [Service Account Console](https://console.cloud.google.com/iam-admin/serviceaccounts)
     2. Click "Create Service Account"